navruzbek1992/data_challenge/projects.md

 ### [Momentum and mean reversion in stock returns](/projects/project1.nb.html)

-In this project, stock returns are investigated in order to estimate the average momentum and mean reversion effect.
-By fitting AR(1) model I analyzed how stock returns could exhibit one pattern and change it is behaviour significantly.
+Data is hypothetically developed stock returns that has momentum behaviour in some period and mean reversion in the rest of the data.
+This challange requires to find a month and year when this behaviour changes.
+Moreover, the average momentum and mean reversion for all stocks should be estimated.

 [Link for the data](https://navruzbek1992.github.io/stock-return-analysis/returns_20181228.csv)